 Our open and versatile private event space can be perfectly curated to make your event a special and memorable experience for each and every guest - no matter how big or small the event!
 Our sister company Wow Catering and Events is responsible for booking this space and help you plan your event.

 Looking to spread some southern charm at your next event?
 Just sit a spell and let us take care of that for you.

 Quarrying of Indiana Limestone began in 1827 with the opening of the Richard Gilbert Quarry.
-The quarried stone was produced for local use only prior to the building of railways in the 1850's.
-However, by 1900, Indiana limestone represented 1/3 of the total U.S. dimension limestone industry, and increased to 80% by 1920.
-There are currently 9 active quarries that produce 76,000 cubic meters of Indiana Limestone each year.
+The quarried stone was produced for local use only before the building of railways in the 1850s.
+However, by 1900, Indiana limestone represented 1/3 of the entire U.S. dimension limestone industry and increased to 80% by 1920.
+There are currently nine active quarries that produce 76,000 cubic meters of Indiana Limestone each year.

 The limestone is soft and easily worked when quarried, but once the quarried rock dries, it becomes case-hardened.
 That is, its surface becomes harder and more resistant to weathering.
 Indiana Limestone is a freestone, which means that it has no preferential direction of splitting.
 It can be planed, turned on a lathe, sawed, and hand-worked, making it highly versatile.